scala/scala.epfl.ch/projects.md

 ## Roadmap for 2022 Q2
 {: .no_toc}

-The following sections present our plans for the current quarter.
+The following sections present our plan for the current quarter.
 Every project description is followed by the concrete results we will deliver, and their expected outcome on the Scala community.